RSI Indicator Divergence Setups

-Indices Divergence is one of the trade setups used by traders.
+Stock Indices Divergence is one of the trade transaction setups used by the traders.
 It involves looking at a chart and one more technical indicator.
-For our example we shall use the RSI.
+For our example we shall use RSI technical indicator.

 RSI Divergence Example: